wmfox3/odyssey-plugin/readme.txt

 == Description ==

 This is a toolkit for integrating Odyssey and Wordpress.
+As of version 1.0, the plug-in provides a newswellmod feed that can be used on Odyssey pages to display blog posts filtered by included or excluded categories.

+Additional functionality will be added going forward.

 A few notes:

-*   If you're not familiar with Odyssey, this plug-in is of no use to you
+*   If you're not familiar with Odyssey, this plug-in is of no use to you.

 == Installation ==